gyeh/cc/README.md

 Some Scala-specific idioms were set aside (e.g. lambdas, for-comprehensions) to eek out minor performance gains on the hot-path.

-Because specs of the running machine is unknown, there was no JVM-tuning involved (e.g. minimal heap size, GC algo, etc).
+Because the specs of the running machine are unknown, there were no optimizations derived from JVM-tuning (e.g. heap size, GC algorithm, etc).

 ### WordCounter
 `WordCounter` uses an in-memory Guava Multi-Set map to handle the primary string frequency operations.